MohPar2020/EyeTapStudy/README.md

 Link to arxiv version: https://arxiv.org/pdf/2002.08455.pdf

-Source code for the Matrix-based Test
-Microsoft .NET framework version 4.6.1
+Source code for the Matrix-based Test using Microsoft .NET framework version 4.6.1